 z=147=2z = \frac{14}{7} = 2

-The z-score is 22.
-That means the score is 22 standard deviations above the mean.
+The z-score is 22, so the score sits 22 standard deviations above the mean.

-One common mistake is dividing by the variance instead of the standard deviation.
-A z-score uses standard deviation, not variance.
+• Dividing by the variance instead of the standard deviation.
+A z-score uses standard deviation.

-It is also easy to mix data from different groups.
-A score can have one z-score in one class and a different z-score in another class if the mean or standard deviation changes.
+• Mixing data from different groups.
+The same value can have one z-score in one class and a different z-score in another if the mean or standard deviation differs.

 Need help with a problem?